More Dark Than Shark

 More Dark Than Shark is a 1986 book by Brian Eno and Russell Mills.
 It features the lyrics to Eno's songs, each accompanied by an artwork inspired by the song's lyrics by Mills.
 Most of the lyrics and artworks are accompanied by notes by Eno and Mills on the lyrics and the interpretation of them as used for the artwork.

+Overview

 The book is arranged chronologically, with songs arranged according to the album on which they appeared.
 Each album forms a chapter and is introduced by a commentary by Rick Poynor, these commentaries are largely formed through interviews with Eno.
 The commentaries cover Eno and Mills's influences, working methods, biography and philosophies, and are illustrated with excerpts from Eno's working notebooks.
-The chapters – and the albums which they precede – are:
+The chapters – and the albums that they precede – are: